← Back to blog

 What the AI actually did, step by step

 I gave it a simple brief: clean the CRM.
-Here’s what it ran through:
+Here’s what it ran through, in order:

-Pull all companies.
-First it fetched everything — all 450 records — and gave me a summary of the state.
-Missing owners, missing contacts, deal associations, last activity dates.
-I could see the mess laid out clearly for the first time.
+Step 1 — Pull all companies.
+Fetched all 450 records, summarized the state: missing owners, missing contacts, deal associations, last activity dates.
+I could see the full mess laid out for the first time.
+Not a fun view, but a necessary one.

-Verify deal associations.
-This is where it got interesting.
+Step 3 — Verify deal associations.
 Before flagging anything for deletion, it checked each company against open and closed deals.
-Which brings me to the moment that saved me actual money.
+This is where things got interesting.

 The save.
 I had a batch of companies queued up to delete.
 Low activity, no recent notes, looked dead.
 Claude stopped and flagged two of them: “These have open deals in pipeline.
 Are you sure you want to delete?”